StefanoAnzolut/business-guide/source/account/signature-protocol.rst

       • Open – some signatures are still pending
       • Signed – all recipients finished signing the document
       • Declined – one of the recipients declined to sign the document
-      • Withdrawn – the person inviting to sign has withdrawn the invitation
+      • Withdrawn – the person who sent the invitation has withdrawn it

 - **Participants and their details**